Israel says it intercepted first incoming missile from Yemen as war in Middle East intensifies

-DUBAI, United Arab Emirates (AP) — Israel’s military said Yemen had launched a missile toward Israel early Saturday morning, the first time it had faced fire from that country.
+DUBAI, United Arab Emirates (AP) — Israel’s military said it intercepted a missile launched from Yemen toward Israel early Saturday and the Iranian-backed Houthi rebels later claimed responsibility for the attack, their first since the war in the Mideast started.

+Brig.
+Gen. Yahya Saree, a military spokesman for the Houthis, claimed responsibility in a statement aired Saturday morning on the rebels' Al-Masirah satellite television.
+The possible entry to the war of the Houthis calls into question whether the group will again target commercial shipping traveling through the Red Sea corridor.

 Attacks on vessels during the Israel-Hamas war upended shipping in the Red Sea, through which about $1 trillion worth of goods passed each year before the war.
 The rebels also fired drones at Israel.